Prepare to be Shocked: Tim Ferriss' Favourite Brain Enhancer is Tea

 It might be that Tim Ferriss' favourite tea helps him in a less obvious way than its chemical composition.
 Ferriss clearly associates it with his past spent in Argentina, meaning that the tea may have some sentimental association in his mind that could help him relax.
 Furthermore, he describes in his video the importance of the method of consuming mate, detailing his method of steeping the leaves for a few minutes before drinking more, and repeating this while working.

 This process might allow for Tim Ferris' brain to relax a little as he moves away from his computer to make a new cup of tea.
-It may be that the ritualisation and calmness associated with the tea-making process is supplementing the benefits he feels from the tea itself.
+It may be that the calmness associated with the tea-making process is supplementing the benefits he feels from the tea itself.
 Taking short breaks while working can ‘vastly improve focus’, meaning that a few minutes spent making a new cup of mate might be the key to the tea’s effectiveness.

 We found Ferriss’ choice of brain enhancers very interesting.
 While there’s a perception that successful people like him might tend more towards a more intense, pharmaceutical cognitive enhancer, Ferriss bucks this idea.
 He acknowledges that there are short term benefits associated with these pharmaceuticals, but also long-term side effects, and has decided that they’re simply not worth the trouble.
 As a result, Tim Ferriss eschews Adderall* and other pharmaceuticals, and instead uses lower-impact cognitive enhancers.
 Perhaps the most unnatural item in his regime is ubiquinol, a reduced form of co-enzyme Q10 that’s found in many foods such as beef.